josu-dev/josu-dev/IDEAS.md

 ## Copy \<code>

 An extension for copying a snippet of code inside from a codeblock thats being hovered, being able to toggle on/of with a shortcut.

+## I interview

+A website/native app for making interviews with a set of questions on the street.
+The interviewer can select the questions to ask, the order, the time to answer, etc. The interviewee can see the questions, the time to answer, the time left, etc.

+## Self send

+A website for sharing files between devices on top of p2p.
+The user can select a file to share and a link is generated.
+The user can open the link on another device and download the file.